-Top loaders have historically had a bigger wash capacity which is another reason some might have preferred one but these days front loading washing machines are available with extra large drum capacities of 6, 7 or 8Kg and bigger.
-(Related: Looking at how much laundry will fit into larger drum capacity washing machine – 7Kg v 5Kg washing machine drum pictures | 8Kg drum wash load in wash basket and hanging on line)
+Historically, top loaders have had much larger drums and a bigger wash capacity, which is another reason some might have preferred one.
+These days though, front loading washing machines are available with extra large drum capacities of 6, 7 or 8Kg and bigger.
+(Related: Looking at how much laundry will fit into larger drum capacity washing machine – washing machine drum sizes – pros & cons.

 One of the most common so-called advantages of a top loader is that you can add an item of laundry after it has commenced washing but I fail to see how this is a serious advantage.
 The idea of leaving items of laundry out of the wash and then desperately needing to add something later being a common problem just doesn’t wash with me (excuse the pun).